godotengine/godot-proposals/.github/ISSUE_TEMPLATE/feature---enhacement-proposal.md

 **Describe the project you are working on:**

-**Describe how this feature / enhancement will help your project:**
+**Describe how this feature/enhancement will help your project:**

-**Show a mock up screenshots/video or a flow diagram explaining how your proposal will work:**
+**Show a mock-up screenshots/video or a flow diagram explaining how your proposal will work:**

 **Describe implementation detail for your proposal (in code), if possible:**